Does my baby have colic or a cow’s milk allergy?

 When to see your healthcare provider

-Symptoms like diarrhoea, vomiting, stomach pain, and irritability are common for various conditions, including colic and cow’s milk allergy, so it can be a bit confusing for parents to know what the root cause is.
-Your healthcare provider will be able to take a look at your baby, listen to the story of their symptoms and behaviours, and figure out what’s causing the upset.
+Symptoms like diarrhoea, vomiting, stomach pain, and irritability are common for various conditions, including colic, reflux and cow’s milk allergy, so it can be a bit confusing for parents to know what the root cause is.
+Your healthcare provider will be able to examine your baby, listen to the story of their symptoms and behaviours, and figure out what’s causing the upset.
 They’ll then choose an appropriate care plan for your baby and work through this with you.

 Here’s a checklist of instances when you should bring your baby to see your healthcare provider:

-• They’re losing weight or not gaining any weight.
+- They’re losing weight or not gaining enough weight.

 Colic and cow’s milk allergy do have some overlapping symptoms, but reactions like vomiting, wheezing, coughing, and rash are indicators of cow’s milk allergy rather than colic.
 If your baby displays any of the symptoms I’ve discussed in this blog, visiting your healthcare provider is the first step.
 With their help, you’ll figure out what’s causing your baby discomfort and find the best path forward.